 Achieve your Mechanical Engineering degree by finding a quality option you can afford.
 Explore best value schools below.
-U.S. colleges and universities saw 29,614 Mechanical Engineering individuals graduate with bachelor degrees in 2016.
+U.S. colleges and universities saw 32,845 Mechanical Engineering individuals graduate with bachelor degrees in 2018.
 The average salary of a Mechanical Engineering grad is $57,795 in their early career and $96,360 in mid-career.
 However, students report earning anywhere from $45,090 to $69,216 in their early career, and $69,574 to $153,972 in mid-career, depending on the program.

 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

-New Mexico Institute of Mining and Technology is the best choice if you are thinking about a college degree in Mechanical Engineering.
-We have determined that the me program at New Mexico Tech is quite focused.
+It's hard to find a better school than New Mexico Institute of Mining and Technology if you want to study Mechanical Engineering.
+Students who graduate from the me program earn an average of $57,658 for their early career and $98,019 in their mid career.
 Students who enjoy a more slow-paced life will appreciate New Mexico Institute of Mining and Technology's location in the small town of Socorro, New Mexico.

-University of Florida is among your best bets if you're planning on studying Mechanical Engineering.
-Grads of the me program state that they receive average early career wages of me and mid-career wages of $108,149.
+Purdue University - Main Campus is among your best bets if you want to study Mechanical Engineering.
+Grads of the me program state that they receive average early career earnings of me and mid-career earnings of $99,819.
 Looking for a big school?
-This school has more than 20,000 students on campus.
+This institution has more than 20,000 students on campus.